IsabelCasPe/Math-Dynamics/README.md

 It beautifully connects quantum mechanics, number theory, and fractals, showing how simple periodic systems can generate highly complex structures.
 This project reproduces a visualization of the butterfly using Python + NumPy + Matplotlib, animating the spectrum as it builds up from the flux ratio (α) and energy levels (ε).

-✨ Features:
+# ✨ Features:
-Implementation of Harper’s tight-binding model Animation of the fractal spectrum building “bottom-up” Twinkling background stars for a cosmic touch
+1. Implementation of Harper’s tight-binding model
+2. Animation of the fractal spectrum building “bottom-up”
+3. Twinkling background stars for a cosmic touch
-Export to GIF for sharing the quantum art
 (Fun fact: mathematicians took decades (and many martinis 🍸) to tame this fractal beast… here it’s simulated in about an hour of coding. 👾) @IsabelCasPe 💃 💙
 - **Visualizations**: ![Hofstadter Butterfly ](hofstadter_butterflyy.gif)
 [Read more at Quanta Magazine](https://www.quantamagazine.org/ten-martini-proof-uses-number-theory-to-explain-quantum-fractals-20250825/?fbclid=IwY2xjawM0VdpleHRuA2FlbQIxMABicmlkETFJWE1Ha0VXSFlUcWp1NTVjAR4r9yNok6Pm56aBHpIcVSQDlpOy4VdFBbFE5Xe0RVdwHeok31XJmH3U1WJWlg_aem_jHOuBw8h_CCOm5Itp7KQ1w)